rbenrax/upyOS/README.md

 	[.......................................................................................]OK
 	100% Upgrade complete
 	/ $:

+	Note: On systems with low memory (e.g., ESP32-C3), the MCU must boot only with the Telnet service, without any other services, due to the memory requirements of the encryption system for performing the update.
 ```
 - Added call caching to FS; on systems with low memory, it should be disabled in sdata.py.
 On systems with more memory (e.g., ESP32S3 with 8MB of PSRAM), enabling it speeds up file system access.